 - Written report (group assessment): 50%

-Regarding the formatting and structure, the report should be written as a journal article using the style file of a journal appropriate for the field of the research, which you should agree on with the academic convenor of the group.
+Regarding the formatting and structure, the report should be written as a journal article using the style/template of a journal appropriate for the field of the research, which you should agree on with the academic convenor of the group.
 If the journal you selected has a page limit, it can be ignored but the report should not exceed 8000 words (common sense should be used if there are a lot of equations).

 Regarding content, the report should be understandable by your fellow students, so the introduction and literature review could be a bit more detailed than in a research paper.